Mehdi Ghayedi: Esteghlal

-On 8 June 2017, Ghayedi signed a three-year contract with Esteghlal, upon signing for Esteghlal, he was given the number 16.
+On 8 June 2017, Ghayedi signed a three-year contract with Esteghlal.
+Upon signing, he was given the number 16.

-At the start of the season the FFIRI banned him from playing along with two fellow Esteghlal teammates Majid Hosseini and Omid Noorafkan as Alireza Mansourian prevented them to join Iran under-23 camp.
-The deprivation from the FFIRI was finally cancelled on 29 July 2017 after missing the first week of the season and the players eligible to play for the second week of the 2017–18 campaign.
-He finally made his debut for Esteghlal on 4 August 2017, in a 0–0 draw against Esteghlal Khuzestan entering the match as a substitute for Omid Noorafkan.
-At the end of the match, even though he played for a few minutes, he was praised for his skills and effort.
-After making his debut he became the youngest player to play for the club in the league, a record which was held by Omid Noorafkan previously.
+At the start of the 2017–18 season, the FFIRI barred Ghayedi from playing for Esteghlal, along with club teammates Majid Hosseini and Omid Noorafkan, as the three were expected to join the Iran under-23 training camp.
+However, the order was cancelled on 29 July 2017, with Ghayedi missing only the first week of the new season.
+He made his debut for Esteghlal as a substitute on 4 August 2017 in a 0–0 draw against Esteghlal Khuzestan, becoming the youngest league player to ever play for the club.
+Despite limited minutes, Ghayedi was praised on his debut for his skills and effort.

-Ghayedi started his first match for the club in a 3–0 victory over Sepahan on 6 December.
-On 25 January 2018, Esteghlal was awarded a penalty after a foul on Ghayedi which was converted by Server Djeparov in the 4–0 victory against Pars Jonoubi Jam; he also assisted Ali Ghorbani's goal in the same match.
-He was named the man of the match for his performance.
+Ghayedi made his first start for the club in a 3–0 victory over Sepahan on 6 December 2017.
+On 25 January 2018, he was named man of the match for his performance in a 4–0 victory against Pars Jonoubi Jam, during which he provided an assist and won a penalty kick.

-On 29 January, Ghayedi was involved in a serious car crash in his hometown Bushehr along with his friends and his cousin who died a few days later.
-As result of the accident, he went through a surgery due to his Spleen being damaged by trauma and was ruled out for the rest of the season.
-A day later Esteghlal beat Sanat Naft in Hazfi Cup and his teammates dedicated the victory to him.
-In August 2021, Ghayedi was linked with a move to Qatari side Al-Gharafa.
+On 29 January 2018, Ghayedi was involved in a serious car crash in his hometown of Bushehr, along with friends and a cousin, who died a few days later.
+As a result of the accident, Ghayedi required surgery on his spleen and was ruled out for the rest of the season.
+A day later, Esteghlal beat Sanat Naft in Hazfi Cup, and Ghayedi's teammates dedicated the victory to him.

 Shabab Al Ahli

-On 23 August 2021, Ghayedi transferred to Shabab Al Ahli Dubai on a five-year contract.
+During the summer of 2021, Ghayedi was heavily linked with a move to Qatari side Al-Gharafa.
+However on 23 August 2021, he signed for Emerati side Shabab Al Ahli on a five-year contract.

 International career

 Youth

-Ghayedi was selected to join Iran under-20 to take part in the 2017 FIFA U-20 World Cup, under manager Amir Hossein Peiravani.
-After sitting on the bench for Iran's opening match against Costa Rica, he made his tournament debut against Zambia and played for 18 minutes in Iran's 4–2 defeat.
+Ghayedi was selected by manager Amir Hossein Peiravani to join the Iran under-20 team for the 2017 FIFA U-20 World Cup.
+After sitting on the bench for Iran's opening match against Costa Rica, Ghayedi made his tournament debut against Zambia, playing for 18 minutes in Iran's 4–2 defeat.
 He also played for a few minutes against Portugal as Iran lost the match and was knocked out of the competition.